gsaileshwaran/Implementation-of-Decision-Tree-Regressor-Model-for-Predicting-the-Salary-of-the-Employee/README.md

 2. Anaconda – Python 3.7 Installation / Jupyter notebook

 ## Algorithm
-1.
-2.
-3.
-4.

 ## Program:
 ```
 /*
 Program to implement the Decision Tree Regressor Model for Predicting the Salary of the Employee.
-Developed by:
+Developed by: Saileshwaran Ganesan
-RegisterNumber:
+RegisterNumber:  212224230237
 */
 ```